-NYSHealth has awarded three grants to OpenNotes to provide technical assistance to New York-based organizations as they undertake their open notes projects.
-The third grant is to support organizations that have implemented note-sharing as required under the 21st Century Cures Act but want to learn how they can ensure their open notes initiatives are effective and valuable for both patients and providers.
-The third group of grantees will be announced soon.
+NYSHealth has awarded four grants to OpenNotes to provide technical assistance to New York-based organizations as they undertake their open notes projects.
+The third and fourth grants have focused on supporting organizations that have implemented note-sharing as required under the 21st Century Cures Act but want to learn how they can ensure their open notes initiatives are effective and valuable for both patients and providers.

 - BronxCare Health Integrated Services System Inc.

 - Care For The Homeless

 - Community Health Center of Richmond, Inc.